-This is a recipe for a basic vegan potato salad, using vegan egg-free mayonnaise.
-This vegan potato salad is perfect to bring to a picnic, potluck, or vegetarian barbecue where different dietary restrictions can make traditional potato salad problematic.
+This is an easy and simple recipe for a basic vegan potato salad, using vegan egg-free mayonnaise.
+This vegan potato salad is perfect to bring to a picnic, potluck, or for your outdoor vegetarian barbecue.

 - 5 to 6 red, white or Russet potatoes